IvanMamontov/overseer/README.md

 RDTSC timers, child-processes tracing, power-consumption and temperature monitoring, etc.
 Both the C/C++ and Java languages are supported.

+Based on libpfm4 and Linux kernels (2.6.31+), Overseer does not require specific patches or additional modules, thus offering a better solution for distributed and dynamic configurations not demanding administrator modifications to the underlying system.

 # Requirements

 Overseer requires the following development tools to be installed and configured on the targeted systems: